Drqrd/grand_strategy/README.md

   Extremely Professional Visual Aide
 </p> <br>
 <br>
-A short summary of how the structuring helped me generate the mesh, by having the jagged array mimic the positions of vertices in the octohedron, I am able to flatten the array int 1D as is required by Unity. (https://docs.unity3d.com/ScriptReference/Mesh.SetVertices.html) Setting triangles for the mesh also benefits from this structure as determining vertices for triangles is easy using the number of rows. <br>
+A short summary of how the structuring helped me generate the mesh, by having the jagged array mimic the positions of vertices in the octohedron, I am able to flatten the array into 1D as is required by Unity. (https://docs.unity3d.com/ScriptReference/Mesh.SetVertices.html) Setting triangles for the mesh also benefits from this structure as determining vertices for triangles is easy using the number of rows. <br>
 <br>
 <p align="center">
   <img src= "Readme Additions/Octosphere Triangulation.PNG" width=50%> <br>